What to Buy While Travelling Vietnam

-In markets and some shops, haggling is common and you are particularly likely to get a deal if you’re buying more than one of something.
+Haggling is common in markets and some shops in Vietnam.
+You are particularly likely to get a deal if you’re buying more than one of something.
 Know the approximate prices of some of the stuff you are looking to buy to avoid being charged inflated tourist prices.

 Also know that not all tailors are going to do a great job; quality can vary.
 Do your research before picking one.

-Snake wine – Not only does it look gross and is cruel (rice wine infused with a whole snake in it?
+Not only does it look gross and is cruel (rice wine infused with a whole snake in it?
 Um, no thanks) but it often contains parasites and salmonella.
-Plus, whether it’s true or not, there have been reports that the snake can hibernate in the fluid and have bitten people that have opened the bottles.
+Plus, whether it’s true or not, reports have said that the snake can hibernate in the fluid and have bitten people that have opened the bottles.

-Counterfeit goods – yeah sorry, that $10 Rolex or Prada bag is too good to be true, and you run the risk of having the item confiscated at customs and slapped with a fine.
+Yeah sorry, that $10 Rolex or Prada bag is too good to be true.
+You also run the risk of having the item confiscated at customs and you could be slapped with a fine.

 I always buy some food stuff, like spices, coffee or tea, chocolates or some other snacks.
 Those lanterns are so pretty, it would be so hard to decide which ones I want to take home.